 Because of that, the MetaTrader 5 was adopted slowly by traders.
 For those of us who are experienced traders, we now know that the MT4 and MT5 are not the same; the MT5 offers additional and more advanced indicators and features.
 So, in this article, we´ll talk about the new features and indicators that MT5 offers to traders in addition to MT4.

 The economic calendar is a new feature that was added to the MetaTrader 5 (MT5) trading platform.
-It is a weekly calendar with the important news and data releases which might affect the forex market.
+It is a weekly calendar with the important news and data releases that might affect the forex market.

-I know there are many sites out there that provide the economic calendar to the traders, but I prefer to have the news right at my platform when important news releases and the market becomes very volatile.
+I know there are many sites out there that provide the economic calendar to the traders, but I prefer to have the news right on my platform when important news releases and the market becomes very volatile.
 This way I can actually see the numbers and the charts in real-time, instead of switching back and forth between the web calendar page and the platform.

 The calendar feature is placed in the toolbox section at the bottom of the platform between ‘mailbox’ and ‘market’.
 As you can see from the picture it is visually friendly and very easy to understand.
 On the far left, there is the scheduled time of the release and the flag of the respective country.
 As you move to the right, you can see the affected currency, the name of the event, and its importance.

 The period column shows the time span during which the data has been accumulated and calculated.
-The last three columns show the actual, forecasted, and the previous reading.
+The last three columns show the actual, forecasted, and previous reading.
 The column becomes red if the actual data is worse than the forecast and blue if it is better.
 On top of that, you can place the economic events on the charts as well.
 You can drag and drop one event, all events for currency, and/or drag all the events at once… and it will appear on the affected currencies.

 Two new ‘pending order’ types – Apart from the instant market execution, the MT4 platform offered four pending order types; buy limit, sell limit, buy stop, and sell stop.
 The MT5 forex platform added two new pending order types this time around; buy stop limit and sell stop limit.
 It sounds complicated, but it´s quite simple.
 With the MT4 trading platform, it’s very hard to get filled on trade with stop and limit orders.
 For example, if the market opens with a gap, but with a new bus stop limit and sell stop limit on pending orders of the MT5, you can hardly miss a pending trade.
 Basically, a stop-limit pending order gives your trade some breathing space regarding the entry price.

 This can be useful when the forex market opens with a gap over the weekend, but its main use is in the stock market, which closes every day and where gaps are very common.
 So, let´s explain these order types.
-With a buy stop order, your trade opens when the price reaches the exact level you have placed as the entry level.
+With a buy-stop order, your trade opens when the price reaches the exact level you have placed as the entry level.
 For instance, if you placed a buy stop order before going to bed on Sunday 2nd of October in EUR/USD at 1.1205, your order wouldn´t have been filled because the market opened 17 pips above the closing price at 1.1219.
 With a buy stop limit order you place the entry buy stop price at 1.1205 and the buy limit order at 1.1220.
-That means that the trade will be triggered if the price opens or trades between this levels but not if the price opens above 1.1220.
+That means that the trade will be triggered if the price opens or trades between these levels but not if the price opens above 1.1220.

 The bottom line of the square is the buy stop and the top line is the buy limit.